- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 Develop an ecommerce marketing plan

-If you want your marketing to succeed, you should have a well-defined plan.
+One of the best marketing tips I can offer, is to have a well-defined plan.
 Without one, you’ll end up wasting money and missing out on potential customers.

 Follow these five steps to create a digital marketing plan for your ecommerce business.